 Proposition B: $460M in voter-approved general obligation bonds for transportation infrastructure including sidewalks, transportation-related bikeways, urban trails, transportation safety projects (Vision Zero), safe routes to school and substandard streets.

-If approved, Proposition B would provide $460 million in property tax-supported general obligation bonds for transportation improvements for the projects and programs listed below.
+Proposition B will provide $460 million in property tax-supported general obligation bonds for transportation improvements for the projects and programs listed below.

 - See the Proposition B Contract with Voters here (Council Resolution No. 20200812-011).